 Front and side planks are great for teaching core positioning and beginning to develop strength.
 But quickly they become more of an endurance exercise than a trunk & core strengthener.
 If you want to build serious strength, then you are going to need to up your game by trying these plank variations!

 Without a doubt, my favorite plank variation is the RKC.
 The standard front plank quickly becomes too easy and (in my opinion) doesn’t translate to athletes learning how to create serious trunk stiffness that is necessary for maximal effort lifting.
-The RKC version is my go-to of developing max trunk stiffness.
+The RKC version is my go-to for developing max trunk stiffness.

 A challenging variation that incorporates upper body rowing and anti-rotational strength.
-Being more dynamic in nature, means athletes must learn to have better control.
+Being more dynamic means athletes must learn to have better control.